-Some actions may have interrelated and/or prerequisite actions that need to be achieved prior to, or in conjunction with, the strategic pathway actions.
+Some actions may have interrelated actions that need to be achieved prior to, or in conjunction with, the strategic pathway actions.
+Actions may also be iterative and need to be reviewed and revisited at different times.
 These interrelated actions are also illustrated in Figures 1.3 and 1.4, are referenced in the text, and detailed under other strategic pathways.